mlflow/mlflow-export-import/README.md

 ### Workflow API

 * [README.md](mlflow_export_import/workflow_api/README.md)
-* The WorkflowApiClient is a Python wrapper around the Databricks REST API to execute job runs in a synchronous polling manner.
+* The `WorkflowApiClient` is a Python wrapper around the Databricks REST API to execute job runs in a synchronous polling manner.
-* Although a generic tool, in terms of mlflow-export-import it used for testing Databricks notebook jobs.
+* Although a generic tool, in terms of mlflow-export-import, its main use is for testing Databricks notebook jobs.